Simultaneous deformations and Poisson geometry: Applications to Poisson geometry

 \subsection{Twisted Poisson structures}

 In this subsection we present a special case of the situation studied in \S \ref{dirac}.
 We apply Cor. \ref{cor:dirac} to the standard Courant algebroid over a manifold $M$ and $A=T^*M$.
-We obtain a $\li[1]$-algebra whose Maurer-Cartan elements consist of closed 3-forms and twisted Poisson structures \cite{SW}, recovering the $\li[1]$-algebra recently displayed by Getzler \cite{GetRio}, and study their equivalences.
-Twisted Poisson structures appeared in relation to deformations also in \cite[\S 3]{Park}.
+We obtain a $\li[1]$-algebra whose Maurer-Cartan elements consist of closed 3-forms and twisted Poisson structures \cite{SW}, recovering the $\li[1]$-algebra recently displayed by Getzler \cite{GetRio}, and study their equivalences. {Further, given a closed 3-form $H$ and an $H$-twisted Poisson structure, we describe the $\li[1]$-algebra governing the deformations of the pair $(H,\pi)$.} Twisted Poisson structures appeared in relation to deformations also in \cite[\S 3]{Park}.

 We will need the following notation: for $\pi \in \wedge^{a}TM$ and $a\ge 1$ we define

 and we define $\pi^{\sharp}\equiv 0$ if $a=0$.
 We also need an extension of the above to several multivectors: for $\pi_1 \in \wedge^{a_1}TM,\dots,\pi_n \in \wedge^{a_n}TM$ ($n\ge 1, a_i\ge 1$), we define